 - Mount Washburn Trail– The 6.4-mile round trip has excellent panoramic views at the lookout.
 It is one of the most popular day hikes in the park.
-There is 1,400 feet of moderate climb and you will be able to enjoy open views along the way with diverse plant life.
-The 10,243-foot summit gives an endless panorama of the Yellowstone and the peak has a fire lookout tower with an enclosed deck.
+There are 1,400 feet of moderate climb and you will be able to enjoy open views along the way with diverse plant life.
+The 10,243-foot summit gives an endless panorama of Yellowstone and the peak has a fire lookout tower with an enclosed deck.

 - Fairy Falls Trail – The 5-mile trek is easy and will take you to a cascading waterfall.
 It is Yellowstone’s tallest waterfall and you can combine the hike to the falls with the Grand Prismatic Spring overlook.

 - Avalanche Peak Trail – Another 5-mile trek.
 It is a steep hike along the ridgeline.
 The trail is heavily trafficked out and features a lake.
 This trail is rated as difficult and there are many activity options available here from May to September.

 If you are not keen on hiking, you can head over to the Grand Teton National Park.
 It is located at a distance of 10 miles south of Yellowstone National Park.

 It is an ideal destination for hiking, mountaineering, fishing, and many other forms of recreation.
-You have an opportunity to drive in more than 1000 campsites of hiking trails that give access to camping areas.
+You have an opportunity to drive in more than 1,000 campsites of hiking trails that give access to camping areas.

 Day 4 – Northwest Section

 There is a chance you will see bald eagles, badgers, bison, pronghorn, coyotes, or deer.
 There are more than 100 bison roaming here and you will notice many species that you might not be able to recognize.

 Drive to the Tower Fall from here.
 It is the most popular waterfall in Yellowstone and a must in your Yellowstone itinerary map.
 Head to the base of the fall on a half-mile hike or take in the views from an overlook.

 You will see an exposed cliff side of the sulfuric rock which is a shade of yellow and probably the reason why Yellowstone is known as the Yellowstone National Park.

 Day 5- Northwest section

 Hence, get up early and head out.
-Your drive to Mammoth will be different with big boulders on each side of the road to guide you to the area.
+Your drive to Mammoth Hot Springs will be different with big boulders on each side of the road to guide you to the area.

 You will notice a splendid contrast in their color counterparts.
 The smell, sight, and sounds will take your breath away when you walk through the boardwalk.